 A delicious and easy-to-make dessert is what I propose today, pancake cannoli filled with exquisite orange cream.
-I called them “cannoli” only for their shape, which resembles the famous Sicilian cannoli, one of the prides of Italian pastry.
-These scenic little treats are perfect for a special occasion, like a Sunday dessert, and so on.
+I called them “cannoli” only because of their shape, which resembles that of the famous Sicilian cannoli, a pride of Italian pastry.
+These scenic treats are perfect for a special occasion, as a Sunday dessert, and so on.
 The pancake cannoli with orange cream will be a hit.

 - Preparation time: 30 Minutes